andreztz/xbotlib/README.md

 [slixmpp](https://slixmpp.readthedocs.io/) for writing XMPP bots in Python.
 The goal is to make writing and running XMPP bots easy and fun. `xbotlib` is a [single file implementation](./xbotlib.py) which can easily be understood and extended.
-The `xbotlib` source code and ideas are largely borrowed/stolen/adapted/reimagined from the XMPP bot experiments that have gone on and are still going on in [Varia](https://git.vvvvvvaria.org/explore/repos?tab=&sort=recentupdate&q=bots).
+The `xbotlib` source code and ideas are largely borrowed from the XMPP bot experiments going on in [Varia](https://git.vvvvvvaria.org/explore/repos?tab=&sort=recentupdate&q=bots).

 We're lurking in